 - You must thoroughly select the countries where protection is necessary from the list of contracting parties.

-- Then, you will submit an international trade mark application through the World Intellectual Property Organization (WIPO).
+- Then, you will submit an international application through the World Intellectual Property Organization (WIPO).

 - At this time, you will pay the required fees, which consist of: